MitchellScottSandre/my-workspace/README.md

 TODO:
 - error handling
 - check if application is already open
-- full screen
-- use MVC ?
 - save aliases for applications
 - save your preferred workspace organization
+- entity and value
+- proper code citation
 TextEdit: make new document
 GoogleChrome: make new window